from Manet to Gauguin – FRENCH ART DURING ZORN’S TIME

 The exhibition at the Zorn Museum is a collaboration with the National Museum, while they hosts a grand exhibition on Zorn in Stockholm.

-The exhibition From Manet to Gauguin – French art from Zorn’s time is on display at the Zorn Museum in Mora from May 30 to September 13, 2020.
+The exhibition From Manet to Gauguin – French art from Zorn’s time is on display at the Zorn Museum in Mora during the summer of 2021.